lbb00/hubot-wechat-better/README.md

 ## Support

-* nodejs 8+
+- nodejs v10+
-* hubot 3+
+- hubot v3

 ## Usage

-The bot will automatically use the nickname of WeChat.
+The bot will automatically use the WeChat nickname as botname.

 ### Install